libp2p/specs/error-codes/README.md

 For simplicity, we manage both Connection Close and Stream Reset error codes from a central registry.
 The libp2p error codes registry is at: https://github.com/libp2p/error-codes/

 ### Libp2p Reserved Error Codes
 Error code 0 signals that no error code was provided.
-Implementations MUST handle closing a connection with error code 0 as they handle closing a connection with no error code, and resetting a stream with error code 0 as they handle resetting a stream with no error.
+Implementations MUST handle closing a connection with error code 0 as they handle closing a connection with no error code, and resetting a stream with error code 0 as they handle resetting a stream without any error code.

-Error codes from 1 to 100 are reserved for transport errors.
-These are used by the transports to terminate connections on transport errors.
+Error codes from 1 to 0x3ff are reserved for transport errors.
+These are used by the transports to terminate connections or streams on transport errors.

-Error codes from 100 - 10000 are reserved for libp2p.
+Error codes from 0x400 to 0xffff are reserved for libp2p.
 This includes multistream error codes, as it is necessary for libp2p connection establishment over TCP, but not kad-dht or gossip-sub error codes.
+See [Libp2p error codes](./libp2p-error-codes.md) for the libp2p reserved error codes.

 Some transports, like QUIC, support sending an error code greater than a 32 bit int.
 On receiving such a value, implementations MUST use `CODE_OUT_OF_RANGE` as the libp2p error code.

-see [Libp2p error codes](./libp2p-error-codes.md) for the libp2p reserved error
-codes.

 ## Transport Specification and Wire Encoding
 Different transports will encode the 32-bit error code differently on the wire.
+For instance, Yamux will use Big Endian and QUIC uses varint.
 They also provide different semantics: Webtransport doesn't define error codes, WebRTC doesn't support Connection Close error codes, Yamux error codes on Connection Close cannot be reliably sent over the wire.

 ### QUIC
 QUIC provides the ability to send an error on closing the read end of the